SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 - In an RTOS environment, it is recommended to use signaling mechanisms (such as Semaphore, Mutex, or EventFlag) rather than using simple "Variables/Flags" within user callbacks to detect "*Transfer Complete*" for high-speed communication peripherals.
 This approach helps to ensure thread safety and reliable communication

 Refer to the User callback recommendation code snippet in the [Appendices](#user-callback-recommendation) for details on how to override the default SysTick handler in the CMSIS wrapper.

+### 32kHz Clock Configurations
+- By default, the 32kHz XTAL clock source is enabled for Sleep-Timer, LF-FSM, and SysRTC on IC boards.
+For module boards, the Sleep-Timer and SysRTC use an External Oscillator clock, while LF-FSM operates with a 32kHz RC clock.
+- To change the clock source:
+  - For Sleep-Timer, switch from XTAL to RC by installing the Sleep-Timer clock configuration.
+  - For SysRTC, use the UC configuration for SysRTC.
+  - For LF-FSM, install the LF-FSM clock configuration component.
+- For module boards, LF-FSM does not support clock source selection, as the external oscillator does not feed into the LF-FSM domain.

 ## Power Architecture